resucutie/localbooru/README.md

 - Great person overall

 ### What is a booru?
 A booru is a collection of images that are organized by multiple tags, so you can check specific artwork that you desire.
-It also has the benefit to preserve the image sources and as such increase discoverability
+It also has the benefit to preserve the image sources and as such increase discoverability.

+On LocalBooru, we call a booru a folder made by LocalBooru that contains all the images and the tags stored.

 ### How does the autotagging works?
 Easy: it just fetches [Danbooru's autotagger](https://autotagger.donmai.us/).
 Including the autotagger inside the application is a no-go because it will require installing depedencies such as python on the project, and will increase a lot the application's size.
-If you want to make it work
+If you're wondering why is it that imprecise, blame them.

 ### Can I import my previous image collection?
 Not so easily.
-The main issue is with adding tags, as it fetches a website to do that.
-You can make it exclusively local by selfhosting the autotagger and pointing
+The main issue is with adding tags, and files do not come with tags built in.
+You have to manually add the images at the moment.
+Due to how unreliable autotagging is, it is for the best to not include at the moment a way to automate it

 ### What are the avaiable search methods?
 `tag` - Exclude every image without that tag